flurie/sdp/README.md

 What SDP provides?
 --------------------------------------------------------------------------------
-Currently, there are only two structures in SDP (lists and arrays), and some of the code requires testing.
+Currently, there are only two structures in SDP (lists and arrays).
 But in the near future, vectors, matrices, trees, sequences, dictionaries, bitmaps, unrolled lists and prefix trees will also be added.

 What distinguishes SDP from similar projects?
 --------------------------------------------------------------------------------